Foundations of Transaction Fee Mechanism Design: Definitions

-In some cases, the TFM may need to perform tie breaking.
+In some cases, the TFM may need to perform tie breaking\footnote{We assume that the honest TFM is a randomized algorithm and thus it does not have any non-deterministic behavior.
+For example, the mechanism cannot say ``pick an arbitrary subset of bids among those that bid at least $5$'' --- the mechanism should fully specify how to break ties when choosing the subset (possibly using random coins). }.
 For example, if there are more bids bidding the same price than the block can contain, only a subset of them will be included.
 Our formulation implicitly implies that the TFM is {\it identity agnostic}, i.e., the TFM does not use the bidders' identities for tie-breaking.
 In other words, if we swap two users' actions, their outcomes would be swapped too.
 More formally, given a bid vector $\bfb := (b_1, \ldots, b_m)$ and two different users $i$ and $j$, let $x_i, x_j \in \{0, 1\}$ denote whether each user is confirmed, and let $p_i, p_j$ denote their respective payments.
 Now, imagine that we swap users $i$ and $j$'s roles as follows.
 We make $i$ bid $b_j$ and make $j$ bid $b_i$ instead, and we swap $i$ and $j$'s positions in the bid vector.
 In other words, we still have the same bid vector $\bfb$ as before.
-However, now, the $i$-th coordinate now contains the bid from user $j$ and the $j$-th coordinate now contains the bid from user $i$.
+However, the $i$-th coordinate now contains the bid from user $j$ and the $j$-th coordinate now contains the bid from user $i$.
 In this case, the outcomes for $i$ and $j$ would be swapped too, that is, user $i$'s outcome becomes $x_j, p_j$ and user $j$'s outcome becomes $x_i, p_i$. \elaine{check that this is what we need in all the proofs later for tie-breaking}

 \ignore{ Throughout the paper, we assume that a TFM treats all users equally in the following sense: let $\bfb$ be an arbitrary bid vector where $b_i$ and $b_j$ correspond to users $i$ and $j$'s bids, respectively.
 If we now consider the same bid vector $\bfb$ but $b_i$ encodes user $j$'s bid, and $b_j$ encodes user $i$'s bid }